 First things first, both borax and boric acid are extracted from the mineral boron.
 Further, you can both of these chemicals to kill roaches and other insects.

-But borax is used in toothpaste, laundry detergent or dish soap in addition to its ability to kill mildew and molds as a suitable fungicide.
+But borax is used in toothpaste, laundry detergent, or dish soap and kills mildew and molds as a suitable fungicide.

-Therefore, borax incorporated in the regular use products comes in very low quantities and hence will pose very limited risk to both pets and human beings.
+Therefore, borax incorporated in the regular use products comes in low quantities and will pose minimal risk to both pets and human beings.
 However, you must follow the product label instructions before using this boric acid powder to kill insects such as roaches.